 Jasper Hotel is located in the Melbourne Free Tram Zone, near attractions like Melbourne University, Federation Square, Flagstaff Gardens, Etihad Stadium and the Melbourne City Baths (offering Jasper guests free access).
+The hotel is also a popular choice for visitors exploring Melbourne's best markets.

 Below, you will find the most popular nearby attractions and things to do in Melbourne.